jonathanbell/.dotfiles-osx/README.md

 ## Setup a new Mac

-1. Install and config the Mac OS
+1. Install the base Mac OS
 1. Sign in to your Apple ID
-1. Open Launchpad and delete things like iMovie and Garbage Band by holding down on the icons until they wiggle
+1. Open Launchpad and delete things like Garbage Band by holding down on the icons until they wiggle
 1. [Install Dropbox](https://www.dropbox.com/install) manually
 1. Use Bash as the default for Terminal: `chsh -s /bin/bash` (close and re-open Terminal)
 1. Install command line tools: `xcode-select --install`